T-Systems-MMS/phonebook/docs/pages/development-guides/general-guide.md

 > If you need a tutorial about important git commands look [here](https://dev.to/dhruv/essential-git-commands-every-developer-should-know-2fl).

+> If you want see the CI status of your PR you can take a look at [this Azure DevOps page](https://dev.azure.com/T-Systems-MMS/phonebook/_build).
+There are all builds that are running.
+To take a look at the current release you can look at [this page](https://dev.azure.com/T-Systems-MMS/phonebook/_release). (that are only docker hub releases)

 ---

 We splitted the development documentation in two different parts.